 - Medicare-Medicaid Coordinated – For participants who are eligible and enrolled in both Medicare and Medicaid.
 This plan includes the same benefits identified in the Enhanced Plan but include an option to receive services through a Medicare Advantage Plan of their choice.

-Effective June 7, 2010, Idaho Medicaid contracted with Gainwell Technologies external-link, formally known as Molina Medicaid Solutions and DXC to be the MMIS claims processing center as well as provide provider training, billing, and operational support for all Medicaid providers.
+Effective June 7, 2010, Idaho Medicaid contracted with Gainwell Technologies, formally known as Molina Medicaid Solutions and DXC to be the MMIS claims processing center as well as provide provider training, billing, and operational support for all Medicaid providers.